 - You might shorten the meeting.
 If you notice that students are having a hard time maintaining focus for the usual amount of time, shorten your meeting up.
 You can always stretch it back out in January!

-Read more in this series on how to use Morning Meeting to set a positive tone for the day during the build-up to winter holidays and school vacation.
-I'll write about the four components of Morning Meeting in order: Greeting, Sharing, Group Activity, and Morning Message.
+In this series we share ideas for using Morning Meeting to set a positive tone for the day during the build-up to winter holidays and school vacation.
+Read tips for the four components of Morning Meeting: Greeting, Sharing, Group Activity, and Message.